PerimeterX/perimeterx-nginx-plugin/FIRST_PARTY_PREFIX.md

 3. Go to `Admin` -> `Applications`.

 4. Open the `Snippet` section.
-Activate `First-Party` (if not in First-Party already), and click `Edit`.
+Activate `First-Party` (if not in First-Party already), and click `Edit` next to the **Copy Snippet** button.

-5. in the pop-up that opens there are two routes beginning with `/<appId without PX>`.
+5. In the pop-up that opens there are two routes beginning with `/<appId without PX>`.
 Copy both routes to a side document to use in the next steps.

 6. Click `Advanced Configuration`.